2014 Herbstalk Teaching Team

 The Gaia School of Healing

 Sage L. Maurer is an independent practitioner and teacher of herbal healing, plant spirit medicine, shamanism, deep ecology, and ethnobotany.
-In 2001, Sage founded The Gaia School of Healing in Boston, Massachusetts and has trained hundreds of apprentices in the past 13 years primarily in New England and Hawaii.
-Learning mostly from the plants directly, Sage was also formally trained and certified in herbal medicine at The Blazing Star Herbal School and at The Boston School of Herbal Energetics.
-Sage has been practicing herbal healing and plant spirit medicine for the past 17 years, though felt through many lifetimes.
+In 2001, Sage founded The Gaia School of Healing in Boston, Massachusetts and has trained hundreds of apprentices in the past 14 years primarily in New England.
 Through personal journeying and plant spirit work she has developed strong relationships with the plants she continues to learn from and use as medicine in her life, teaching, and healing work.
+Sage spent years studying traditional Hawaiian plant medicine, and tropical plant medicine of Central America and the Amazon.
 For the past two decades Sage has practiced shamanic plant medicine, which she considers the roots of her practice, carrying with many others ancient traditions of medicine and ceremony.
+Sage lives in the woods of Vermont, growing plants and living in intentional community.

 Heath McAllister, ND